 Fellows receive remuneration that reflects their qualifications and is commensurate with comparable employment within the public service, typically in the range of $70,000–$80,000 per year.
-Fellows who are faculty members will receive a stipend to cover their housing and living expenses while at the host location.
+Fellows who are faculty members may receive this remuneration as a stipend to cover their housing and living expenses while at the host location.

 Individual remuneration may vary depending on the host office, which is also responsible for providing the fellow with any additional benefits that may be afforded to employees.